 Before you start…

-Make sure your car is clean.
-It has to be spotlessly clean, with all wax removed.
-Good prep is the most important part.
+Prep, prep and more prep… Make sure your car is clean.
+It has to be spotlessly clean, with all wax removed (see link above for suitable cleaning chemicals).
+Good preparation is the most important part.
 Be careful attempting this job outdoors – a well timed gust of wind or stray flying insect can really spoil things.

 Take your time, dont rush it!
 Pro fitters have a lot of experience and make it look easy.
 Dont think you can work as fast as them and get the same results.
 Patience and common sense are also essential parts of the fitting process.